junaid-o/DL-Coccidiosis_Disease_Detection/README.md

 1. `dvc init` to initialize the dvc in the project dir
 2. `dvc repro` to trigger the training pipeline
 3. `dvc dag` to visualize the pipline architechture

+# Docker

+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Docker images can be used to create containers, which are isolated environments that run your application.
+This is useful because it ensures that your application runs in the same environment regardless of where it is being deployed.

+To build and run this project using Docker, follow these steps:

+1. Install Docker on your machine if you haven't already.
+2. Open a terminal window and navigate to the project root directory.
+3. Build the Docker image by running the following command:

+    ```
+    docker build -t <image-name>:<version> <location-of-docker-file for curren directory just add dot (.)>

+    ```
+    or

+    ```
+    docker build -t <image-name>:<version> .

+    ```

+4. To Check List of Docker Images
+    ```
+    docker images
+    ```

+5. Start a container using the following command, replacing <image-name> and <version> with the values you used in step 3:

+    ```
+    docker run -p <host-port>:<container-port> <image-name>:<version>

+    ```

+    or

+    ```
+    docker run -p 5000:5000 -e PORT=5000 <Image-ID>
+    ```

+6. Open a web browser and go to `http://localhost:<host-port>` to see the application running.

+7. Check Running Containers in docker

+    ```
+    docker ps
+    ```

+8. Stop Docker Container

+    ```
+    docker stop <container_id>
+    ```

 # AWS-CICD-Deployment-with-Github-Actions